Lapin0t/phd-manuscript/main/02_games.typ

 )

 *Conway Games* #sym.space Conway games are an important tool in the study of _combinatorial games_~#mcite(<Conway76>)#peio[check def there] and may in fact be considered their prime definition.
 I will explain how they are an instance of our notion.
+We will use the following coinductive, exceedingly simple
-The definition of Conway games is exceedingly simple: a Conway game $G cl conway.t$ is given by two subsets of Conway games $G_L, G_R subset.eq conway.t$.
-This self-referential definition should be interpreted as a coinductive one.
+definition: a Conway game $G cl conway.t$ is given by two subsets of Conway games $G_L, G_R subset.eq conway.t$.
 The left subset $G_L$ is to be thought of as the set of games reachable by the left player in one move, and symmetrically for $G_R$.

 #margin-note[For a more in-depth discussion of the two notions of subsets in
     type theory, see #text-cite(<HancockH06>, supplement: [pp. 194--198])]